NSO-developer/nso-docker/README.md

 -   you do NOT need Kubernetes, Docker swarm or other fancy orchestration
     -   run Docker engine on a single machine

-It's also worth noting that using Docker does not mean you have to replace all of your current infrastructure.
-If you are currently using OpenStack or some system that primarily deals with virtual machines you don't have to rip this out.
+It&rsquo;s also worth noting that using Docker does not mean you have to replace all of your current infrastructure.
+If you are currently using OpenStack or some system that primarily deals with virtual machines you don&rsquo;t have to rip this out.
 On the particular VM that runs NSO you can simply install Docker and have a single machine Docker environment that runs NSO.
 You are using Docker for the packaging features!

-Yet another alternative is to use Docker for development and CI and when it's time to deploy to production you use something entirely different.
+Yet another alternative is to use Docker for development and CI and when it&rsquo;s time to deploy to production you use something entirely different.
 Docker images are glorified tar files so it is possible to extract the relevant files from them and deploy by other means.

 # Use cases & guides